yanxue7/MaxIn-Elo/readme.md

-# Learning to Identify Top Elo Ratings with A Dueling Bandits Approach
+# Learning to Identify Top Elo Ratings

 We propose two algorithms MaxIn-Elo and MaxIn-mElo to solve the top players identification on the transitive and intransitive settings.
 All winning probability matrices of games are saved in file 'games/'.